Svn-Sp/LIT-an-LLVM-IR-Tuner-Pilot-Project/README.md

 ## Results and Evaluation

-The framework has been evaluated on benchmark programs, comparing the performance of autotuned variants against traditional compiler optimizations (O1, O2, O3) and the original unoptimized code.
+The framework has been evaluated on benchmark programs, comparing the performance of autotuned variants against traditional compiler optimizations using LLVM's opt tool (-O1, -O2, -O3) and the original unoptimized code.

 ### Monte Carlo Pi Calculation Benchmark